 I thought she would not give away.
-If she didn’t want to talk about it, she didn’t talk about it.
+If she didn’t want to talk about it, she wouldn’t talk about it.
 Today though, her smile faded into a serious face.
-She sighed and looked up from her phone, away from me.
+She sighed and looked up from her phone, staring into nothing again.

 “The world is not the same, grandpa.
 It’s not how it used to be in your times.
 It’s not so simple anymore.”

 “That’s fine.
-But what is the point of your worry?”
+But what exactly is the point of your worry?”

-She paused for a while and then spoke, “There’s this guy who has been a close friend of me for a year now.
-We talk a lot.
-He shares his troubles, I share mine, and we help each other out.
-We connect, like long lost siblings, you know.
-But one day, all of a sudden, he told me that he likes me.
+She let some moments pass and then spoke, being very liberal with the pauses, “There’s… this guy who has been a close friend of me since a year now.
+We talk… a lot, about everything.
+He shares his troubles, I share mine, and we stand by each other.
+We connect, like long lost siblings, you know!
+But one day, all of a sudden, he tells me that he has feelings for me….
 I had to decline.
 I never felt like that for him.
-He probably didn’t expect it at all.
-It was hard for him but he said fine, at least let us be friends.
-I agreed, because he’s a good guy.
-Because he’s my friend at last.
+He probably didn’t expect me to be so sure about it.
+It was hard for him but at least let us be friends, he said, and I agreed.
+Because he’s a good guy.
+Because he’s one of my best friends at last.
 But he still has feelings for me.
-He’s just a hopeless romantic I guess.
-He tries to dress all the hurt, but it’s clearly visible to me.
+He tries to dress up all the hurt, but it’s clearly visible to me.
 And now, it gets more complicated.”

 “What do you mean?”

 “I’m in relationship with another guy.”
 She told me as if she was cheating on the guy, “And he doesn’t know that.
-And if he comes to know, he’ll be devastated because he is yet to get over me, it’s a long way to go for him in fact.
+And if he comes to know, he’ll be devastated.
+He is yet to get over me, it’s a long way to go for him in fact.

 She kept her phone down and held her head by her hands.

-“Often, you don’t have a choice between bad and good, but only bad and… less… bad.
+I moved closer to her and took her hand.
+“Often, you don’t have a choice between good and bad, but only bad and… less… bad.
 Of course, you choose the least bad, but a choice between two negatives cannot be positive.
 You have to make the choice anyway.
 Some decisions, no matter how hard, must be taken.
 Postponing them only makes it harder.”

 “But what if it disturbs him?
 Won’t it be a huge heartbreak for him?”

-She withdrew into silence, trying to solve the dilemma.
+She withdrew into silence, trying to solve the inscrutable dilemma.